Project updates

 Council engaged consultants, Cardno, in 2016, to help guide design and define project delivery and scope.
 In February 2020, Council endorsed community consultation to take place on the preferred alignment.

-The Tripoli Way Extension will improve connectivity with the APRb northbound entry and southbound exit ramps
+The Tripoli Way Extension will improve connectivity with the APRb northbound entry and southbound exit ramps.

 The Review of Environmental Factors (REF) for Tripoli Way Extension is now publicly available.